-Chelsea Women play our first away game of the new Barclays Women’s Super League season on Sunday against Brighton and Hove Albion, and the Blues hope to build on our triumph from last weekend.
+Chelsea Women play their first away game of the new Barclays Women’s Super League season on Sunday against Brighton and Hove Albion, and the Blues hope to build on their triumph from last weekend.
 Here we have all the background information ahead of the 2pm kick-off…

 WHEN AND WHERE

 The venue is the People's Pension Stadium, the home of Crawley Town FC.

 The Blues kicked off the WSL campaign with a well-deserved victory against newly-promoted Tottenham Hotspur.
 The game finished 1-0 and was held at Stamford Bridge in front of a crowd that was five times more than our record home crowd.
 It was last season’s top goal scorer, Bethany England, who put us ahead inside five minutes.
 Her fine left-footed strike from 30 yards out flew into the top corner beyond former Blue, Becky Spencer.

 Brighton and Hove Albion began their second season in the top flight with a goalless draw away to Bristol City.
 The Sussex side had a first-half penalty saved and although it is still early days, one point on the board for Brighton is a positive as they target finishing higher than their ninth-place finish last season.

 This will be our fifth match against Brighton, with the Blues winning all four previous encounters.
 The last time we crossed paths was in December 2018 when we came away as 4-0 winners.
 The goals were late in the second half when Magdalena Eriksson flicked home her effort and Bethany England headed in the second soon after.
 Then Ji So-Yun, who had set up that goal, tidily finished an excellent move in the 77th minute to put us 3-0 up.
 England added a fourth in stoppage time with a clinical finish.